Shannon-Goddard/Machine_Learning_1/README.md

 ### Create training and test groups from a given data set.
 -**Training** dataset to learn from it.
 -**Testing** dataset to assess its performance.

 ### Implement the logistic regression, decision tree, random forest, and support vector machine algorithms.
 **Logistic regression** predicts binary outcomes, meaning that there are only two possible outcomes.
 In other words, a logistic regression model analyzes the available data, and when presented with a new sample, mathematically determines its probability of belonging to a class.
 If the probability is above a certain cutoff point, the sample is assigned to that class.
 If the probability is less than the cutoff point, the sample is assigned to the other class.

 **Decision trees** are used in decision analysis.
 They encode a series of true/false questions that are represented by a series of if/else statements and are one of the most interpretable models, as they provide a clear representation of how the model works.
-Decision trees are natural ways in which you can classify or label objects by asking a series of questions designed to zero in on the true answer.
-However, decision trees can become very complex and very deep, depending on how many questions have to be answered.
-Deep and complex trees tend to overfit to the data and do not generalize well.

 **Random Forests** does not have a complex tree like the ones created by decision trees, a random forest algorithm will sample the data and build several smaller, simpler decision trees.
 Each tree is simpler because it is built from a random subset of features.
-These simple trees are weak learners because they are created by randomly sampling the data and creating a decision tree for only that small portion of data.
-And since they are trained on a small piece of the original data, they are only slightly better than a random guess.
-However, many slightly better than average small decision trees can be combined to create a strong learner, which has much better decision making power.
 **Random forest algorithms are beneficial because they:**
 - Are robust against overfitting as all of those weak learners are trained on different pieces of the data.
 - Can be used to rank the importance of input variables in a natural way.
 - Can handle thousands of input variables without variable deletion.
 - Are robust to outliers and nonlinear data.
 - Run efficiently on large datasets.

+**Support vector machine (SVM)**, like logistic regression, is a binary classifier.
+It can categorize samples into one of two categories.
+There is a strict cutoff line that divides one classification from the other.

 ### Interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms.
 The results in the classification report: